letshash/knomp/README.md

-## Mining stratum for Komodo and Komodo assetchains.
+## Mining stratum for Spacecoin and other komodo assetchains.

 Requirements
 ------------